Bri Teresi Shows Fit Physique In Revealing Orange Mini Dress

 The bombshell’s blond hair had been styled in loose waves and a deep side part.

-In the caption, the social media sensation explained that the picture was taken while she was on set for a Guess photoshoot.
+In the caption, the social media sensation explained that the picture was snapped while she was on set for a Guess photoshoot.
 Bri also tagged the Instagram accounts of makeup artist Grace Balsamo and hairstylist Esther Vasquez, insinuating that they assisted with her glamorous look.

 Many of her admirers flocked to the comments section to shower her with compliments.